akopytov/sysbench/README.md

 | `--percentile`        | sysbench measures execution times for all processed requests to display statistical information like minimal, average and maximum execution time.
 For most benchmarks it is also useful to know a request execution time value matching some percentile (e.g. 95% percentile means we should drop 5% of the most long requests and choose the maximal value from the remaining ones).
 This option allows to specify a percentile rank of query execution times to count | 95              |

 Note that numerical values for all *size* options (like `--thread-stack-size` in this table) may be specified by appending the corresponding multiplicative suffix (K for kilobytes, M for megabytes, G for gigabytes and T for terabytes).

+# Versioning

+For transparency and insight into its release cycle, and for striving to maintain backward compatibility, sysbench will be maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit [http://semver.org/](http://semver.org/).

 [coveralls-badge]: https://coveralls.io/repos/github/akopytov/sysbench/badge.svg?branch=1.0
 [coveralls-url]: https://coveralls.io/github/akopytov/sysbench?branch=1.0